Follow TV Tropes

 • Outside-Context Problem:

-• Asuka, a. k. a.
-Supergirl, is this to both NERV and SEELE and their beloved "scenario": a girl with powers beyond their understanding that appeared out of nowhere, has no allegiance to them and is more than capable to single-handily destroy their giant alien adversaries and the Humongous Mecha used to fight them.
+• Asuka, a.k.a.
+Supergirl, is this to both NERV and SEELE and their respective "scenarios": a girl with powers beyond their understanding, who appeared from out of nowhere, has no allegiance to them, and is more than capable of single-handedly destroying their giant alien adversaries and the Humongous Mecha used to fight them.
 The two organizations try to reign in a Villainous Breakdown and race to find some way to put them out of the way (without showing their hand to the other group).

 P-R

 • Patchwork Fic: The Superman aspects of the fic are taken from many different sources, including the comics, the DC Animated Universe, and the various live action films.
+The story also cherry-picks from the Evangelion canon (Asuka being an In-Vitro baby is a manga-exclusive detail of her backstory, for example).

-• Person of Mass Destruction: Asuka is Kryptonian and world's most powerful woman.
+• Person of Mass Destruction: Asuka is Kryptonian and the world's most powerful woman.
 She can very easily lift skyscrapers and level whole cities.

-• Pitbull Dates Puppy: Asuka is fiery, hot-blooded, aggressive, hard-headed, impatient... and she is Supergirl.
-Shinji is a Non-Action Guy passive, quiet and meek.
+• Pitbull Dates Puppy: Asuka is fiery, hot-blooded, aggressive, hard-headed, impatient...and she is Supergirl.
+Shinji is a Non-Action Guy: passive, quiet and meek.
 However, Shinji fell in love with Asuka precisely because he admired her strength, willpower, courage and determination, and Asuka fell in love with him precisely because he was gentle, caring and dependable.

-• Power Perversion Potential: When Asuka was still discovering her new powers her X-ray vision accidentally activated right when Shinji was changing clothes.
+• Power Perversion Potential: When Asuka was still discovering her new powers, her X-ray vision accidentally activated right when Shinji was changing clothes.

 She was blond, and wore a red mask that looked identical to the one Power Girl wore, through which sky blue eyes peeked out at him.
 Her tight blue shirt made her not inconsiderable curves very apparent, and the yellow and red shield emblem with the "S" inside it on her chest only served to draw the eye to that area.
 The long sleeves disappeared into the red gloves she wore, but the shirt left her toned midriff bare.
 A red miniskirt was held up with a yellow belt, and soon yielded to a pair of lithe legs that, from Shinji's perspective, seemed to go on forever.
 A pair of scarlet boots completed the ensemble.